Poringland

 Arminghall and

 W.G.
-Sebald lived at The Rectory on Upgate here for many
+Sebald lived at the Old Rectory on Upgate here for many

 years - prior to his tragic death in a car accident in